Aresall1990/kube-registry-azure/README.md

 ```
 kubectl get pods --namespace="kube-system"

-for example find : kube-registry-v0-17vj5
+for example found : kube-registry-v0-17vj5 in my cluster
 ```
 Next you'll use the Port-forward kubectl command :